amir-cardiolab/cardio-data-driven/README.md

 Installation:

-Some of the codes require the following packages to be installed in Matlab before running the code:
+Some of the Matlab codes require the following packages to be installed in Matlab before running the code:

 CVX: Matlab Software for Disciplined Convex Programming \
 http://cvxr.com/cvx/